sushant097/Handwritten-Line-Text-Recognition-using-Deep-Learning-with-Tensorflow/README.md

 * Only needed the lines images and lines.txt (ASCII).
 * Place the downloaded files inside data directory

 ###### The Trained model is available and download from this [link](https://drive.google.com/file/d/10HHNZPqPQZCQCLrKGQOq5E7zFW5wGcA4/view?usp=sharing).
-The trained model CER=8.32% and trained on IAM dataset with some additional created dataset.
+The trained model available have CER=8.32% and trained on IAM dataset with some additional created dataset.
+The final model have 3.42% CER which is not available publicly.

 To Train the model from scratch